zyxtarmo/t-pot-autoinstall/README.md

 It is intended to be used on hosted servers, where a base image is given and there is no ability to install custom ISO images.

 Choose Ubuntu 14.04 as operating system.
-Make sure you have an SSH key added to your account.
+Make sure you have your SSH key added to your account (~/.ssh/authorized_keys).

 Clone the repository.
 Run as root.
 Enjoy.